-WARNING: A 'crush zone' is developed in this area when connecting the seeder to the tractor.
+WARNING: A 'crush zone' is developed in this area when connecting the implement to the seeder.
 Keep bystanders clear of this area when reversing

 WARNING: Do NOT check for hydraulic oil leaks with bare hands.
 Small, almost invisible, high pressure oil leaks can penetrate the skin requiring medical attention.